-São Jorge is the most central island of five belonging to the central group of the archipelago.
+São Jorge is the most central island of the five belonging to the Central Group of the Archipelago.

-With a morphology similar to a dragon, it has an area of 243.8 square kilometres, reaching its maximum altitude at 1053 metres in Pico da Esperança.
+With a morphology similar to a dragon, it has an area of 243.8 km², reaching its maximum altitude at 1053 metres in Pico da Esperança.

-São Jorge has 11 parishes distributed by two counties, Velas county (Rosais, Velas, Santo Amaro, Norte Grande, Urzelina, Manadas) and Calheta county (Calheta, Ribeira Seca, Norte Pequeno, Santo Antão and Topo), with a resident population of about 9100 inhabitants.
+São Jorge has 11 parishes distributed by two counties, Velas county (Rosais, Velas, Santo Amaro, Norte Grande, Urzelina and Manadas) and Calheta county (Calheta, Ribeira Seca, Norte Pequeno, Santo Antão and Topo), with a resident population of about 9100 inhabitants.